 Whenever the Omoplata fails it just opens up new possibilities.
 For example, when an opponent is posturing up, it just opens up a triangle choke.
 The best thing is that if the opponent defends the triangle it’ll just lead back to the submission.
 In another scenario, when an opponent rolls out of your should lock you’ve just been handed a sweep.
 Now you’ve got two points and top position with the entanglement still on and full mount just a step away.
 That is without mentioning that you can still go all the way back to the original attacking position.

 Finally, if you’re bored of your opponent thrashing around you can look to transition out.
 As mentioned, it’s easy to get a triangle or full mount, but you could also go for a leg lock or obtain back control.
 The toe hold is readily available, as is while a transition to Ashi Garami.
 For a Rear Naked Choke you don’t even have to transition – check out Mackenzie Dern’s special sub.

 Key Points For Finishing The Omoplata Every Time

 So what is the principle behind this diverse position?
 Well, first of all, it’s the fact that you can reach it from a variety of different positions.
-The closed guard is the most basic route in, but it is also accessible from half guard, open guard, rubber guard, etc.
+The closed guard is the most basic route, but it is also accessible from half guard, open guard, rubber guard, etc.

-In order to break the opponent’s posture, though, you’ll have to straighten your legs.
+To break the opponent’s posture, though, you’ll have to straighten your legs.
 This is where hip pressure and timing come into play.
-In order to obtain the optimal position for a lock, the opponent needs to be flat out on their belly.
+To obtain the optimal position for a lock, the opponent needs to be flat out on their belly.
 The straightening of the legs results in the formation of a strong lever that leads the opponent into the desired position.
 From there, it’s smooth sailing to the finish.

 Crucial Principles To Focus On When Applying Omoplata